 - Negotiate clauses.

-- Protect your funds.
+- Protect your money.

 - Oversee the final signing.

-Buying in Spain With Confidence is Possible
+Buying in Spain with confidence is possible

 - Significant financial losses.

-- Zoning issues.
+- Planning issues.

 - Legal disputes.

-- Registration blocks.
+- Registration obstacles.

 - Unnecessary tax risks.